Great North Trail full route

 Each chapter includes information about places of interest along the route, recommended refreshment stops and cycle-friendly accommodation, as well as nearby train stations and bike shops.

 For some sections, you can choose to follow the main route or test yourself on an alternative ‘challenge loop’ for some big climbs, great views and fantastic descents.

 Difficulty ratings are included for each part of the route, using the standard mountain biking grading system.
 In addition to the standard Green, Blue, Red and Black, we have added a Purple grade which refers to Red technical difficulty plus remoteness, where experience of the outdoors is required.
 These ratings are intended as a guide only, to help you decide which sections are best for you.

 There are overview maps in the guide which give an overall idea of where the route goes, but paper maps or GPS will be needed for accurate navigation as the majority of the route is not signed.
 Each route page has a link to the guide and downloadable GPX files.
-The routes can also be viewed on the Ordnance Survey website.

 From Middleton Top to Kirkby Stephen (most of Parts 1 and 2), the Great North Trail mostly follows the Pennine Bridleway National Trail, so while back-up navigation is always advisable, it is fairly straightforward to follow.
 Part 5 from Edinburgh to Glasgow is a National Cycle Network route along the canal, so navigation is also simple.

 The route passes through some remote upland areas, so don’t rely on having a phone signal!